tcjcodes/nutritional-therapy-site/src/content/services/index.md

 ### Family Constellation $150

 Individual session is 90 minute session

+F﻿amily Constellation is a transformative modality that helps you break free from negative, repetitive hidden patterns, behaviors, and limiting emotions rooted in your family system.
+By uncovering the deeper dynamics behind what's holding you back, you gain a fresh perspective, releasing the unconscious influences, you can live a more fulfilling and liberated life.

 *Please note that Functional Nutrition, Applied Psycho-Neurobiology, and Family Constellation services are not covered by insurance.
 Payment is expected at time of service.*